Reproductive Health Care and Advocacy Fellowship

 How to Apply

-Applicants must be board-certified or board-eligible family physicians who will have completed residency training by July 1 of the fellowship start-up year.
+Applicants must be board-certified or board-eligible family physicians who will have completed residency training by August 1 of the fellowship start-up year.
 Recent graduates and mid-career physicians are eligible.
-Candidates need not be fully trained in women’s health procedures.
+Candidates need not be fully trained in reproductive health procedures.
 Candidates should have their New York State licenses before their start date for the fellowship.
-High priority will be given to clinicians who:

 The Institute for Family Health and RHAP seek to train a diverse community of leaders.
 We will review your application based on the following areas:

 - Commitment to full-spectrum sexual and reproductive health care

 - Commitment to practice in low-resourced/low-access settings

 - Potential to contribute to the family medicine and reproductive health care workforce

 - Commitment to diversity, equity, and justice

 - Potential for leadership, teaching, and advocacy.